 Prep schools emerged in the early 19th century as boarding schools to prepare boys for leading Public Schools.
 In its modern form prep schools can be for boys, girls, co-education, boarding, day schools or any combination of those.

-- Completely independent prep schools, both charitable and ownership
+- Firstly, completely independent prep schools, both charitable and ownership

-- Choir schools, which educate child singers of cathedrals and some other large religious institutions; they all accept non-chorister pupils with the exception of Westminster Abbey Choir School;
+- Thirdly, choir schools, which educate child singers of cathedrals and some other large religious institutions; they all accept non-chorister pupils with the exception of Westminster Abbey Choir School;

 - Schools offering special educational provision or facilities